KAHADOC/ITMO_Java_Core/README.md

 # ITMO_Java_Core
-Homeworks for the Java Core corse at ITMO
+Homeworks for the Java Core course at ITMO